 Desert Landscape Tree or Shrub.
 The Ocotillo can be used as a tree or shrub.
 Beautiful bright orange spring blooms.
 Green foliage in summer and gray in winter about 8-10ft tall.

 Full Sun – USDA zone 8 & 7a – 7b Desert Landscape Tree or Shrub.
 The Ocotillo can be used as a tree or shrub.
 Beautiful bright orange spring blooms.
 Green foliage in summer and gray in winter about 8-10ft tall.
 Many people think it is in the cactus family but it is not.
-This is a great plant to use as a border plant as is has thorns that are sharp and long.
+This is a great plant to use as a border plant as is has thorns that are sharp and long and will keep unwanted guests from entering your area.

 Prickly Pear Cactus Scientific Name: (Genus Opuntia)